KPR-V/Miko-s-journey-/readme.md

 ## Local working

-To try the code on your local machine you can do as follows , Please raise issues if any concern
+To try the code on your local machine you can do as following , Please raise issues if any concern

 ```
 git clone https://github.com/kirat79/Miko-s-journey-.git